TechnoSavage/runZero/queries.md

 ### Qualys - Endpoints that could host a Qualys endpoint agent but do not have one installed

 ```
-not @qualys.dev.host.trackingMethod:="AGENT" and (type:server or type:laptop or type:desktop)
+NOT @qualys.dev.host.trackingMethod:="AGENT" AND (type:server OR type:laptop OR type:desktop)
 ```

 # Wireless Queries: